JoinColony/docs/colony/craft/managing-funds/payments.md

 Sending a payment currently requires you to have [**Administration**](../advanced-features/permissions.md#administration) and [**Funding**](../advanced-features/permissions.md#funding) permissions in the domain from which you're creating the expenditure.
 :::

-:::hint
+:::tip
-Only payments in the colony native tokens confer reputation!
+Only payments in the colony's native tokens confer reputation!
+Sending stablecoins does not.
+You can use stablecoin payments to adjust for cost-of-living requirements for contributors, or any other situation where making a payment without giving additional reputation is appropriate.
 :::

-We encourage interactions between members of a colony.
+Communication between colony members is highly encouraged.
 You can leave a comment below every action, such as a payment, or the creation of a new team.

 ![](../assets/CommentPay.gif)